zyinghua/faceswap-diffusion/README.md

 - `train_controlnet.py` for training solely a ControlNet based on your predefined conditions. `train_controlnet.sh` provides exemplar definition of hyper-parameters.
 - `train_controlnet_ip-adapter.py` for training ControlNet + IP-Adapter, similar style as InstantID.
 - `train.py` for training our face swap model.

+Please download the `glint360k_r100.pth` for the Face ID encoder from [here](https://cloud.tsinghua.edu.cn/d/962ccd4b243442a3a144/?p=%2Fcheckpoints%2FDiffSwap&mode=list), and put into checkpoints/glint360k_r100.pth by default, or specify `--faceid_encoder_path` for the `train.py` script (for face swap).